Sanket170302/HR_Analytics_Power-BI_Project/README.md

 # Power-BI-Project_HR_Analytics

 #Objective:

-Help an organization to improve employee performance and improve employee retension i.e reduce attrition by creating a HR Analytics dashboard
+The organization seeks support in the creation of an HR Analytics dashboard to address the challenge of enhancing employee performance and bolstering employee retention, thereby mitigating attrition rates.
+The problem statement entails identifying viable solutions to be integrated into the dashboard, empowering the organization to extract valuable insights from data and make informed decisions.
+By leveraging these insights, the organization aims to cultivate a conducive environment for employee engagement and satisfaction, ultimately fostering a higher degree of employee retention.

 #Solution:

-To make a Dashboard
+The solution involves creating an HR Analytics dashboard to consolidate employee performance and retention metrics.
+By leveraging advanced analytics techniques, the dashboard will provide actionable insights for data-driven decision-making, enabling the organization to improve employee performance and retention effectively.

 #Procedures
 Step 1:-
 Determining KPI(Key Performance Indicators) which we obtain by analysing and uderstanding the problem and its objective.

 Step 2:-

-Finding the trends which are relevant for the project For this we use Pivot Table
+The project involves identifying relevant trends by utilizing Pivot Tables for data analysis.
+This approach helps extract key insights and patterns from the data efficiently.
 (However if using a csv file note that you cannot make pivots as it doesnt allow multiple sheets)

-So using Pivot Tables
-We obtain some trends which makes sense according to the project.
+We obtain trends which reflects relevant and important insights according to the project.

 Step 3:-
 DATA CLEANING AND PROCESSING
 We use PowerQuery of Power BI for this

 Transform Data

 1. Finding Void Entries